 Seafood in the Danger Zone for gout contain on average over 150mg of purines per 100g

-The following seafood should be avoided to triggering a gout attack.
+The following seafood should be avoided to prevent triggering a gout attack.

 Our 14 potent, natural ingredients support the body in lowering uric acid levels, alleviating the excruciating pain and discomfort caused by gout.